outaagunga/final_project_ADMI/data_tools/README.md

 Each table has atleast 5 entries (rows)
 - To create the table, you will need a schema as shown below:

-Open Supabase SQL Editor and paste the contents of:
+- i.e, open Supabase SQL Editor and paste the contents of:

 - `/sql/schema.sql`
 - `/sql/sample_data.sql`